 1. Arrival & Departure: Airport – Hotel transfers – Airport (Pick Up and Drop)

 2. Hotel Accommodation in Kathmandu: 2 nights hotel in Kathmandu on bed & breakfast Basis- Twin Bedroom

 4. Permit: All necessary paper works: Sagarmatha National Park permits, TIMS permit & conservation entry fee

-5. Insurance: Insurance for all involved Nepalese staffs during
+5. Insurance: Insurance for all involved Nepalese staff during

 6. Trekking Map: Everest Region Trekking map